Ryagg/st-archive/TESTING.md

 ## **Usability Testing**

 Family, friends and colleagues were asked to test the site on their computers and/or mobile devices and their preferred browsers.
 The first page load can sometimes take very long.
 This happens when the app is 'asleep'.
-This is a limitation of the free heroku account.
+This is a limitation of the free Heroku account.
 No issues regarding the navigation of the site were reported.
 Feedback regarding the readability of the Okuda font has been taken into account and that font has been replaced.
 Feedback regarding the readability due to poor contrast has been taken into account as well and the text color has been adjusted.
 No issues regarding the buttons, modals or contact form were reported.

 ---